 To travel to New Zealand, you need a valid passport.
 While a traditional visa is not required for visits under 90 days, you must apply for the NZeTA in advance.
 This electronic travel authorization typically takes 1 to 3 business days to process.

-As of 2025, New Zealand does not require travelers to carry COVID-specific insurance.
+New Zealand does not require travelers to carry COVID-specific insurance.
 However, many travel insurance policies still cover COVID-related trip cancellations, medical treatment, and quarantine costs, which can be particularly beneficial if you contract the virus before or during your trip.

 By choosing the right plan or upgrading to a Sports & Activities package, you can enjoy incredible adventures like bungee jumping, skydiving, glacier hiking, white-water rafting, scuba diving, and mountain biking, with the added peace of mind that travel insurance provides.
 Just remember that riskier activities, like heli-skiing or mountaineering, might require extra coverage or could be excluded.
 Therefore, it’s wise to review your plan’s details before embarking on your fun journey!